learn-co-curriculum/careers-phone-and-video-virtual-interviews/README.md

 **Choose an appropriate background**

 Do the interview in the tidiest, nicest-looking room in your house.
-If that’s your bedroom make sure your bed is made. f in your kitchen, make sure no dirty dishes are in the background.
+If that’s your bedroom make sure your bed is made.
+If in your kitchen, make sure no dirty dishes are in the background.

 If you live with other people who could come into the frame, inform them in advance that you’ll need the space to be private so that they don’t walk behind you during the interview (even if they don’t speak, it’s still distracting and looks unprofessional).

 The background should be neutral enough that it does not distract the interviewer or make them question your professionalism.

-Do NOT do a video /virtual(or phone) interview in a cafe or other public place.
+Do NOT do a video/virtual (or phone) interview in a cafe or other public place.
 It is never quiet enough.
 Find another place to do this interview if it cannot be in your home.

 **Test your audio, wifi, and video connections **